cloudmesh-community/book/chapters/in/git/github.md

 :   an assignee is the person that is responsible for making sure the
     task is executed or on track if a team works on it.
-Often projects allow only one assignee, but in certain cases it is useful to assign a grou, and the group identifies if the task can be split up and assigns them through check-boxed todo's.
+Often projects allow only one assignee, but in certain cases it is useful to assign a group, and the group identifies if the task can be split up and assigns them through check-boxed todo's.

 comments